Peru's Castillo has copper tax deals in his sights; Chinese firms at risk

-A Reuters analysis of government data shows this would hit Chinese mining firms hardest, including MMG Ltd (1208.HK) and Aluminum Corp of China (Chinalco) (601600.SS), if Castillo were to win the election and follow through with his plan.
+A Reuters analysis of government data shows this would hit Chinese mining firms hardest, including MMG Ltd and Aluminum Corp of China (Chinalco), if Castillo were to win the election and follow through with his plan.

 Chinese mining firms have become a key player in Peru’s mining industry.
 The Asian country is by far the largest buyer of Peruvian copper, used for everything from construction to the development of electric cars.